 Vitamins for the Breeding Female

-While bitches within a single kennel may cycle at different times of the year, individuals should be predictable from cycle to cycle.
+While female dogs within a single kennel may cycle at different times of the year, individuals should be predictable from cycle to cycle.
 Each dog should have a consistent cycle, whelping at the same from year to year.
 If your dog struggles with inconsistent heat cycles, she may have a vitamin deficiency.
-If her cycles last longer than 6-7 months, your dogs will benefit from vitamin supplementation.
-If the intervals are predictably 6-7 months, which is a normal duration, you do not need supplements.
+If her cycles last longer than six to seven months, your dogs will benefit from vitamin supplementation.
+If the intervals are predictably six to seven months, which is a normal duration, you do not need supplements.

-A customer came to us with a problem: their average heat cycle was over 9 months.
+A customer came to us with a problem: their average heat cycle was over nine months.
 We suggested implementing daily vitamins.
-After re-evaluating the kennel, we found they now average 6-7 months as predicted.
+After re-evaluating the kennel, we found they now average six to seven months as predicted.
 The kennel owners admitted that they doubted we could help their females, but they were delighted with the results!
-For the first time, they knew when bitches would be in, and that helps breeding and sales!
+For the first time, they knew when females would be in, and that helps breeding and sales!
 If repeat customers want a certain breed, we can now give a date when the babies will be available.
 Proper vitamin supplementation makes knowing when a female will cycle and whelp an achievable goal.

 Breeding females have higher nutritional demands than other dogs, and vitamins can help us keep her healthy.
 Doc Roy's® Daily Care vitamins will help mom restore any nutrient deficiency quickly after weaning.
-No need for a prenatal vitamin between cycles - an inexpensive daily vitamin will successfully supplement dietary vitamins.
-When mom is ready to cycle again, we want to ensure that all the building blocks for successful breeding are ready.
+No need for a prenatal vitamin between cycles.
+Instead use Doc Roy's® B Strong or Doc Roy's® Daily Care Extra between cycles to successfully supplement dietary vitamins.
+When mom is ready to cycle again, we want her as healthy as possible to ensure a solid heat and a successful breeding.
 If mom doesn't get enough vitamins before pregnancy, she may give you a small litter or no litter at all.

 Mom's vitamin and mineral requirements elevate during pregnancy and nursing.
 Females can store some vitamins and minerals, such as calcium, and use them during pregnancy.
 Once pregnant, the female will deplete the vitamins and minerals to maintain and raise the litter, pulling nutrients out of her tissues, bones, and teeth.
 Prenatal vitamins, like Breeders' Edge® Oxy Mate Prenatal™, keep that deficiency to a minimum.